patrick-elmore/WebLobby/README.md

 # WebLobby
-A RESTful web service providing endpoints to create and manage a virtual "waiting rooms"
+A RESTful web service providing the ability to create and manage a virtual "waiting rooms"